scmerrill/airtag-glitcher-learning/README.md

 ## Reflashing / Modification
 **DO NOT USE OPENOCD** to flash an image to the airtag --> **YOU WILL BRICK IT**

---- this section is ommited from public viewing due to moral concerns ---

 ## Useful Resources:
 Stacksmashing´s Devcon 29 Talk about Airtags:
 > https://www.youtube.com/watch?v=paxErRRsrTU